-It's very much in keeping with modern times that mortgages are advertised by a stray animal that is famous for living in a bin.
-If you think about it that's where lots of people mis-sold unaffordable mortgages pre-crash probably ended up.
-But I'm in two minds as to whether this Halifax Top Cat advert is intentionally riffing on that idea or not - and whether it's a good thing even if it is intentional.
+It’s very much in keeping with modern times that mortgages are advertised by a stray animal that is famous for living in a bin.
+If you think about it that’s where lots of people mis-sold unaffordable mortgages pre-crash probably ended up.
+I’m doubtful this Halifax Top Cat advert is intentionally riffing on that idea…

 Halifax has created a bit of a niche for itself over the last 15 years by deliberately undermining the idea of banks as being stuffy and officious.
 Going right the way back to Howard the dancing manager – via adverts that suggested all the Halifax staff were running radio stations – this is a brand that has been desperately signalling “I’m mad, me” like the office twat laughing at a Crazy Frog ringtone.

 But is this Halifax Top Cat Advert really what we want from our banks?
-Isn't it quite a good idea if you're not perceived as a bunch of wankers in such a financially insecure world?
-Wouldn't it be better to suggest that Halifax are quite careful about who they lend significant fractions of a million pounds to?
+Isn’t it quite a good idea if you’re not perceived as a bunch of wankers in such a financially insecure world?
+Wouldn’t it be better to suggest that Halifax are quite careful about to whom they lend significant amounts of cash?

 Who knows.
 These days we seem happy to spunk money left, right and centre and listen to politicians tell us that we can have whatever we want as long as we let businesses dictate the way we live.